 add leading zeros to a barcode

-- If errors are received after installation that are not documented here when starting the application, try to reinstall the Microsoft® .NET Framework.
+- If errors are received after installation that is not documented here when starting the application, try to reinstall the Microsoft® .NET Framework.
 In some cases, the .NET Framework gets corrupted, and reinstalling it may resolve these issues.

 Popular Forum Post Resolutions: